 For example, Red Stag Fulfillment’s two warehouses are located in Knoxville, TN, and Salt Lake City, UT.
 From these two locations, deliveries reach 97% of US customers within two days.
 In addition, the two locations reduce eCommerce shipping costs by lowering the shipping zones for most orders.

-Volume shippers can negotiate lower rates with FedEx, UPS, and other carriers.
+Volume shippers can negotiate lower rates with FedEx, UPS, and other shipping carriers.
 If your eCommerce business is big enough, you may be able to secure discounted prices.
-However, even small companies and startups can benefit from carrier discounts.
+However, even small businesses and startups can benefit from carrier discounts.

 If you sell through an eCommerce platform, check to see if your orders are eligible for lower rates.
 In addition, your order fulfillment company is probably a volume shipper.
 Ask if your fulfillment provider is able to pass on savings to you.